 Discrimination on the Basis of Disability

-OCR is responsible for enforcing Section 504 of the Rehabilitation Act of 1973 (Section 504); Section 508 of the Rehabilitation Act of 1973 (Section 508); and Title II of the Americans with Disabilities Act (ADA) of 1990 as they apply to entities under the jurisdiction of OCR.
+OCR is responsible for enforcing Section 504 of the Rehabilitation Act of 1973 (Section 504); Section 508 of the Rehabilitation Act of 1973 (Section 508); Title II of the Americans with Disabilities Act (ADA) of 1990; and Section 1557 of the Patient Protection and Affordable Care Act (ACA) as they apply to entities under the jurisdiction of OCR.

 For a full list of nondiscrimination requirements for which OCR has jurisdiction, please review the Understanding Your Civil Rights page.